-• Additional measures
+Additional measures

-Cyprus Police after the last terrorist attacks in Europe (France, Belgium, and Denmark) and the increased threat related with ISIS and foreign fighters phenomenon, has implemented a number of additional measures:
+Cyprus Police, given the recent terrorist attacks in Europe and the threat related to ISIS and foreign fighters, has implemented a number of additional measures:

-- Special training programs prepared and delivered to border security and crossing points officers related with the profile and the identification of foreign fighters (jihadists).

-- Existing mechanisms were upgraded, and reinforced for a quick and direct exchange of information with other countries and institutions. (installation of the Europol information System (EIS).

-- Security measures were increased at the entry and exit points of the Republic and at the crossing points.

-- Continues guarding, patrolling and surveying of possible targets (soft targets, critical infrastructures, embassies, airports e.t.c.).

-- Strict passport scrutiny at the arrival and departure of passengers at airports and ports.

-- Patrolling and surveying of the coastal areas under the control of Republic of Cyprus by aerial and naval means.

-- Increased surveying of suspected illegal immigrants.
+- Special training programs prepared and delivered to border security and crossing points officers related with the profile and the identification of foreign fighters (jihadists). - Existing mechanisms were upgraded, and reinforced for a rapid and direct exchange of information with other countries and institutions.
+[Installation of the Europol information System (EIS)]. - Increased of security measures at the entry and exit points of the Republic and at the crossing points. - Constant guarding, patrolling and surveillance of possible targets (soft targets, critical infrastructures, embassies, airports e.t.c.). - Strict passport scrutiny at the arrival and departure of passengers at airports and ports. - Patrolling and surveillance of the coastal areas under the effective control of Republic of Cyprus by aerial and naval means. - Increased monitoring of suspected illegal immigrants.

-On 14/02/2002 the Criminal Code was amended by Law 12(1)/2002 to include a definition of a criminal organization according to the Common Act adopted by the Council of the European Union.